 This trailhead is also used to access two other hikes – gorgeous Sherbrooke Lake and the reportedly outstanding hike to Niles Meadow.

-Route description of the Paget Lookout hike
+Paget Lookout hike route description

 From the parking lot go past the outhouse to reach the gate pictured above.
 After only a few minutes of hiking you’ll reach the first signed junction.
-Stay left.
-If you go right you’ll end up at The Great Divide Lodge.

-A little about the Paget fire lookout
+A little about the Page Fire Lookout

 A number of fire lookouts were built in the Rockies after a couple of terrible fires that happened in 1936 and 1940.